SoftwareHeritage/swh-docs/docs/faq/index.rst

 What are the Skills required to be a code contributor?
 ------------------------------------------------------

 It depends on what area you want to work on.
-The `Internships postings <interships>` list specific skills required.
+The `internships`_ postings list specific skills required.
 Generally, only Python and basic Git knowledge are required.
 Feel free to contact us on one of the `development channels